-Brexit has been described as the most serious threat to Irish farming and the agri-food sector in the history of the state28.
+Brexit has been described as the most serious threat to Irish farming and the agri-food sector in the history of the state35.
 Of all Irish food exports, Bord Bia state that 35% go through the UK and no other member state and no other sector is as exposed.
 Brexit has already had a negative impact on Irish agriculture, particularly in terms of currency fluctuations and investment uncertainty.
-Additionally, depending on the outcome of trade agreements following the transitionary period, new tariff barriers are likely to have a particularly negative impact on the agri-food industry, potentially increasing prices of Irish produce in the UK by up to 60%.